DelineaXPM/delinea-platform/Scripts/SecretServer/Github/instructions.md

 - Click on Import.

-- Copy and Paste the XML in the [Github User Account Template.xml File](./Templates/Github%20User%20Account%20Template.xml).
+- Copy and Paste the XML in the [Github User Account Template File](./Templates/Github%20User%20Account%20Template.xml).

 - Click on Save

-- This completes the creation of the User Account template

 ### Github Integration Key Template